 A tradition in Mexico and Central America that goes back more than 3,000 years, Día de los Muertos is an annual holiday that is now celebrated around the world.
 A celebration of life and death, the holiday spans two-days, during which it is believed that the spirit world and the real world become one, even if only for a moment.
 When it comes to traditions, festivities and flowers – we get the appeal.
 As an organization that’s all about a rose, the Pasadena Tournament of Roses can appreciate that the marigold holds such a prestigious place in this celebration.

-The Pasadena Tournament of Roses, in partnership with the Mexican Consulate in Los Angeles held our 3rd annual Dia de los Muertos Art Competition.
+The Pasadena Tournament of Roses, in partnership with the Mexican Consulate in Los Angeles will hold our 4th annual Dia de los Muertos Art Competition.
 Selected artwork was displayed at the Tournament House and winners were recognized at an outdoor reception.

 - Paintings & Drawings – Create an art piece featuring marigolds, monarch butterflies or other representations of the holiday

 - Calavera – Make and decorate a sugar skull

 - Ofrendas – Build or construct an altar

 - Catrina – Paint a face with traditional Día de los Muertos makeup

 - Digital Art/Graphic Design – Use technology and graphic design to bring your art to life

 - Other visual arts – Get creative in some other form, including sculptures, making a traditional Día de Muertos costume

 The Tournament of Roses House is located at 391 S Orange Grove Blvd in Pasadena, California.
 Parking will be available at the venue.